-Department of Mechanical Engineering, Johns Hopkins University Graduate Student Evaluation Form
+Department of Mechanical Engineering, Johns Hopkins University Craduate Student Evaluation Form

+Graduate Student Evaluation Form

 Name:

 Calendar Year:

-Part 1 - to the student: This form is intended to summarize your accomplishments in the past year and indicate your plans for the coming year.
-Please complete, sign, and discuss this with your advisor.
-Your advisor will also sign it and see to it that it is placed in your student file.
-Continue on as many sheets as necessary.
+and indicate your plans for or the coming year.
+Please also sign it and see to it th mmarize your accomplishments in the past of complete, sign, and discuss this with your nat it is placed in your student file.
+Continue •

-Responsible Conduct of Research course completed?
+Responsible Conduct of F Research course completed d? □ No □ Yes (When?)

-No Yes (When?\\\\\)

-- COURSES COMPLETED IN THE PAST 2 SEMESTERS:
+COURSES COMPLI ETED IN THE PAST 2 SEMES STERS:

-- PLANNED COURSES FOR THE NEXT 2 SEMESTERS:
+PLANNED COURSI ES FOR THE NEXT 2 SEMES TERS:

-- TEACHING ASSISTANT REQUIREMENTS:
+TEACHING ASSIST ANT REQUIREMENTS:

-- PAPERS SUBMITTED OR PUBLISHED:
+PAPERS SUBMITT ED OR PUBLISHED:

-- CONFERENCE AND INTERNAL/INFORMAL PRESENTATIONS:
+CONFERENCE ANI D INTERNAL/INFORMAL PR RESENTATIONS:

-- MAJOR RESEARCH ACCOMPLISHMENTS:
+MAJOR RESEARCH H ACCOMPLISHMENTS:

-- RESEARCH, ACADEMIC, AND OTHER GOALS IN THE COMING YEAR (advisor must agree):
+RESEARCH, ACAD EMIC, AND OTHER GOALS IN THE COMING YEAR (advisor must agree): :

-- YOUR COMMENTS:
+YOUR COMMENT S:

-- ADVISOR'S COMMENTS:
+ADVISOR'S COMN ΛENTS:

-I have reviewed this document with my advisor and I have seen his/her comments
+I have reviewed this docu ament with my advisor and I I have seen his/her comments

-Student signature Date Advisor signature Date
+Student signature Date

+Advisor signature Date

-Part 2 - to the advisor: This form is intended to guide a discussion with your student about their accomplishments, progress, and areas for improvement.
-This discussion is an opportunity to evaluate the student/advisor relationship and create a more effective research partnership.
-Below are several topics that should be covered in the discussion.
-Please think about these issues before meeting with the student.
+accom the stu topics - to the advisor: This form is intended to guide a discussion with your student about their plishments, progress, and areas for improvement.
+This discussion is an opportunity to evaluate ident/advisor relationship and create a more effective research partnership.
+Below are several that should be covered in the discussion.
+Please think about these issues before meeting with ident.
 Space is provided for notes.
 Both you and the student will sign this form.

-- Research (discuss as applicable: thesis topic, future publications, ability to conduct quality research, ability to think of and discuss new ideas, overall progress) Comments: - Professionalism (discuss as applicable: conduct, presentation skills, writing skills, communication skills, teamwork) Comments: - Logistics (discuss as applicable: graduation timeframe, future state of student funding, specific grant requirements, present funding, progress towards students post-graduate goals) Comments: - Educational Progress (discuss as applicable: academic progress, progress towards DQE or GBO, teaching opportunities, TA opportunities) Comments: - □ Other (discuss as applicable) Unaddressed student or advisor concerns - Importance of research with respect to greater research community - Students impressions of their progress - \\\\\
+Research (discuss as applicable: thesis topic, future publications, ability to conduct quality research, ability to think of and discuss new ideas, overall progress) Comments: Professionalism (discuss as applicable: conduct, presentation skills, writing skills, communication skills, teamwork) Comments: Logistics (discuss as applicable: graduation timeframe, future state of student funding, specific grant requirements, present funding, progress towards students post-graduate goals) Comments: Educational Progress (discuss as applicable: academic progress, progress towards DQE or GBO, teaching opportunities, TA opportunities) Comments: Other (discuss as applicable) - Unaddressed student or advisor concerns Importance of research with respect to greater research community Students impressions of their progress ---------------------------------- Studer at signature Date Adviso r signature Date

-Student signature ------------------- --